SOL HOUSE

 What is Sol House Learning?

-Sol House is for families who didn’t choose homeschooling just to recreate school at home, but to live:
+Sol House is for families who didn’t choose homeschooling to recreate school at home, but to create a rich and meaningful life:

 something richer.